 Question II.4.2.
 Are design parameters evaluated from the perspective of economic and social effects of a transfer?

 Question II.4.3.
-Is the level of spending on SA-CT based on an expected level of benefits and full coverage of target population groups?
+Is the level of spending on SA-CT based on an expected (adequate) level of benefits and full coverage of eligible population groups?

 Question II.4.4.
 Are spending allocations timed adequately to support the intended frequency of payments and delivery of accompanying measures and services?